-De Quervain's tenosynovitis (dih-kwer-VAINS ten-oh-sine-oh-VIE-tis) is a painful condition affecting the tendons on the thumb side of your wrist.
-If you have de Quervain's tenosynovitis, it will probably hurt when you turn your wrist, grasp anything or make a fist.
+De Quervain tenosynovitis (dih-kwer-VAIN ten-oh-sine-oh-VIE-tis) is a painful condition affecting the tendons on the thumb side of the wrist.
+If you have de Quervain tenosynovitis, you will probably feel pain when you turn your wrist, grasp anything or make a fist.

-Although the exact cause of de Quervain's tenosynovitis isn't known, any activity that relies on repetitive hand or wrist movement — such as working in the garden, playing golf or racket sports, or lifting your baby — can make it worse.
+Although the exact cause of de Quervain tenosynovitis isn't known, any activity that relies on repetitive hand or wrist movement — such as working in the garden, playing golf or racket sports, or lifting a baby — can make it worse.

-- Pain near the base of your thumb
+- Pain near the base of the thumb

-- Difficulty moving your thumb and wrist when you're doing something that involves grasping or pinching
+- Difficulty moving the thumb and wrist when doing something that involves grasping or pinching

-- A "sticking" or "stop-and-go" sensation in your thumb when moving it
+- A "sticking" or "stop-and-go" sensation in the thumb when moving it

-If the condition goes too long without treatment, the pain may spread further into your thumb, back into your forearm or both.
-Pinching, grasping and other movements of your thumb and wrist aggravate the pain.
+If the condition goes too long without treatment, the pain may spread farther into the thumb or forearm or both.
+Moving the thumb and wrist may make the pain worse.

 When to see a doctor

-Consult your doctor if you're still having problems with pain or function and you've already tried:
+Consult your health care provider if you're still having problems with pain or function and you've already tried: